What paid family and sick leave does California require in 2026?

 | Federal FMLA (floor) | 29 U.S.C. § 2601 | 50+ employees within 75 miles | 12 weeks / 12 months | Unpaid |

 The headline mistake is the 50-employee assumption.
 An employer with 5 to 49 California employees has no federal FMLA obligation but a full CFRA and PDL obligation.
 A seven-person Bay Area engineering team runs under the same job-protection regime as a 700-person enterprise.
+See the full California hiring guide for payroll tax, termination, and classification obligations that sit alongside these leave rules.

 Once you cross five employees in California, every pregnancy and every serious health condition becomes a statutory case to administer.
 Not an HR policy choice.